zlyzg/GenFusion/README.md

 ### Masked 3D Reconstruction

 Step 1.
 The testing scenes in our paper is selected from DL3DV Benchmarkand DL3DV dataset.
-Download scenes from [Huggingface](https://huggingface.co/datasets/DL3DV/) and put the scenes from `DL3DV_test_list.txt` in the `./data` folder.
+Download scenes from [Huggingface](https://huggingface.co/datasets/Inception3D/GenFusion_DL3DV_24Benchmark) and put them in the `./data` folder.

 Step 2.
 To get the quantitative results in our paper, you can run the following command.